Ronson (company): Banjo, De-Light and Homelighters

 When, in time, technological advances were developed to allow for the manufacture of a safe flint material in 1906, Louis Aronson's ambition for an automatic pocket lighter soon became a reality.

 In 1913, Louis Aronson applied for a patent for a Liter (lighter), which was approved.
 In 1926 he released a new "automatic operation" Banjo lighter, which offered to both ignite and extinguish in a single push.
 It was a great success, demand shortly exceeding supply, spurring Aronson to patent it and design other products around the invention, which were marketed under the Ronson brand name.
 Under his leadership, the Art Metal Works began designing prototypes, and patented several generations of Igniting-Apparatus until finally arriving at the Banjo Lighter.
 Ronson received an exclusive patent, in 1926, for a new automatic style of lighter that worked with one hand, and in 1927 Ronson began marketing it as the Ronson De-Light Lighter with the slogan "A flip - and it's lit!
 Release - and it's out!"

 Ronson's new lighters were an overnight success worldwide and soon the company offered a variety of lighters for all tastes.

 As with the Art Metal Works output, many well-built and stylish early Ronson lighters demand high prices in the collectibles marketplace.

-Pisto-lighter
+Pist-o-liter

-Looking much like a long-barrel pistol, the Ronson Pisto-Lighter was exhibited at the 1912 Olympia (UK) car show on the Klaxon stand.
+Looking much like a long-barrel pistol, the Ronson Pist-o-Liter was exhibited at the 1912 Olympia (UK) car show on the Klaxon stand.
 It consisted of a file-like member which was drawn up the barrel of the pistol against a strong spring, and when the trigger was pressed it was released rubbing against a 'flinty substance' contained in the cap where the front sight of the pistol would be.
 This action was said to produce a constellation of sparks sufficient to light an acetylene lamp in the wildest wind.
 At the time acetylene lighting was standard for motor vehicles.
-The long barrel made the Pisto-Liter a practical choice for applying sparks to harder-to-reach places, such as motor vehicle engines.
+The long barrel made the Pist-o-Liter a practical choice for applying sparks to harder-to-reach places, such as motor vehicle engines.